rgbpokka/tp/docs/UserGuide.md

 <br>`addvendor vid/<VENDOR_ID> n/<NAME> e/<EMAIL> p/<PHONE_NUMBER> a/<ADDRESS> sn/<SERVICE_NAME> c/<SERVICE_COST> oh/<OPERATING HOURS> [t/TAG]`

 Parameters:
-* VENDOR_ID: Should only contain alphanumeric characters
+* `VENDOR_ID`: Should only contain alphanumeric characters
-* NAME: Should only contain alphabetical characters
+* `NAME`: No constraints on name used.
+Cannot be left blank.
-* EMAIL: A valid email address should be used.
+* `EMAIL`: A valid email address should be used.
-* PHONE_NUMBER: At least 3 digits long, should only contain numbers.
+* `PHONE_NUMBER`: At least 3 digits long, should only contain numbers.
-* SERVICE_NAME: Alphabetical characters and spaces are allowed.
+* `SERVICE_NAME`: Alphabetical characters and spaces are allowed.
-* SERVICE_COST: Number greater than 0, will be rounded to 2 decimal places.
+* `SERVICE_COST`: Number greater than 0, will be rounded to 2 decimal places.
-* TAG: An optional field, more than one can be included in each command.
+* `TAG`: An optional field, more than one can be included in each command.

 Example:
 <br>`addvendor vid/123 n/Wang's Satay e/satayMan@email.com p/84711231 a/Geylang Street 31 sn/Satay c/5 oh/1 0800-2000`